amosyuen/FFmpegVideoRecorder/README.md

 # FFmpegVideoRecorder - Customizable Video Recording Library for Android

-The library provides a way to record multiple videos and merge them together using FFmpeg Recorder from JavaCV.
-It is designed to allow maximum customization of the video encoding and recoridng.
+The library provides a way to record multiple videos using MediaRecorder and merge them together using FFmpeg Recorder from JavaCV.
+It is designed to allow maximum customization of the video encoding and recording.

 It has built in activities for easy recording and previewing.
 But it also exposes basic components that can be used to customize your own UI and logic.